 - the statement must arise out of an event that is startling enough to produce nervous excitement, and - the resulting statement must be made while the declarant was under the excitement caused by the event. - There is also a third very important "prong" to the inquiry, in that the statement must also relate to the circumstances of the startling event.
-Previous case statements that also required is a showing of a lack of time to contrive, fabricate or misrepresent have been repudiated, it being said that this language is "simply a reformulation of the inquiry as to whether the statement was made when the witness was still under the influence of an overwhelming emotional condition," the question being whether there was a lack of capacity to fabricate, not a lack of time.
+Previous case statements that also required is a showing of a lack of time to contrive, fabricate or misrepresent have been repudiated, it being said that this language is "simply a reformulation of the inquiry as to whether the statement was made when the witness was still under the influence of an overwhelming emotional condition,"

+the question being whether there was a lack of capacity to fabricate, not a lack of time.
 See I (C)(6), infra.

-People v Smith, 456 Mich543 (1998) People v Straight, 430 Mich 418, 425 (1988) See also the analysis of People v Verburg, 170 Mich App 490 (1988)
+People v Smith, 456 Mich543 (1998) People v Straight, 430 Mich 418, 425 (1988) People v McLaughlin, 258 Mich App 635 (2003) See also the analysis of People v Verburg, 170 Mich App 490 (1988)

-(1) Theory.
+1. Theory.
 The theory of "trustworthiness" with this exception is that a s shocking or startling event may produce a condition of excitement "which temporarily stills the capacity of reflection and produces utterances free of conscious fabrication."

-Advisory Committee Note to FRE 803(2) Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence,
+Advisory Committee Note to FRE 803(2) Michigan Court Rules Practice: Evidence, § 803.2 6 Wigmore, Evidence (Chadbourn rev), § 1747 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.2

-'''

-§ 803.2, p.111

-6 Wigmore, Evidence (Chadbourn rev), § 1747, p.195-196

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.2, p.390

-'''

-(2) Participant or Bystander.
+2. Participant or bystander.
 The declarant may be either a participant in the startling event, or simply a bystander.
 There is no requirement of participation.

-Advisory Committee Note to FRE 803(1)("Participation by the declarant is not required: ...one may be startled by an event in which he is not an actor") 2 Graham, Handbook of Federal Evidence (4th ed), § 803.2, p.391
+Advisory Committee Note to FRE 803(1)("Participation by the declarant is not required: ...one may be startled by an event in which he is not an actor") 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.2

-(3) Personal Knowledge.
+3. Personal knowledge.
 Though the scope of the statement may be broader than that when present sense impression is involved, in part because here the statement need only "relate" to the startling event or condition while with present sense impression the statement must "describe or explain" the event or condition (which need not be startling), see I(C) (4), infra, personal knowledge of that contained in the statement on the part of the declarant is still required, which may be established by the content and the context of the statement itself.
 There is, however, no requirement that the witness on the stand recounting the statement have any actual knowledge, and the rule does not require an available declarant.

-People v Kent, 157 Mich App 780 (1987) See Bemis v Edwards, 45 F3d 1369 (CA 9, 1995) (personal knowledge required on the part of the declarant; statement inadmissible where there was no showing that 911 caller had personal knowledge of that reported) McLaughlin v Vinzant, 522 F2d 488 (CA 1, 1975) 2 Graham, Handbook of Federal Evidence (4th ed), § 803.2, p.394
+People v Kent, 157 Mich App 780 (1987)

+See Bemis v Edwards, 45 F3d 1369 (CA 9, 1995) (personal knowledge required on the part of the declarant; statement inadmissible where there was no showing that 911 caller had personal knowledge of that reported) McLaughlin v Vinzant, 522 F2d 488 (CA 1, 1975) 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.2 a.
+Generally.
-- (4) "Relating To A Startling Event Or Condition" - (a) Generally.
 The statement in the Advisory Committee Note to FRE 803(1) that as compared to the excited utterance exception, present sense impression has a shorter permissible time lapse and a narrower breadth of subject matter, reveals also the other side of the coin; namely, the excited utterance exception includes a greater breadth of subject matter than present sense impression, because the statement need only "relate" to the startling event rather than "describe or explain it."